Teams, tales and tips – a guide to the local game

 Also very much alive is the Corriegarth, the pub so close to the Kingsmills Park ground that fans would dash out for a crafty pint at half-time and back again.
 Today it serves as both a gastropub and superior B&B.

 Not surprisingly, after a century of clashes in the Highland League and North of Scotland Cup, the idea of a merger between the two clubs was not a popular proposal.
-Thistle were long established in the area of Inverness known as Crown – in fact, Crown FC, won the inaugural North of Scotland Cup shortly before merging with the Jags in 1889.
+Thistle were long established in the area of Inverness known as Crown – in fact, Crown FC, who won the inaugural North of Scotland Cup shortly before merging with the Jags in 1889.
 Caledonian were located on the other side of the Ness.

 But the chance to join the Scottish League in 1994-95 was one too good to pass up, even for two clubs with such pedigree and success outside of the professional mainstream.
 When both were led to believe that their separate claims for one of two places on offer would meet with approval should they merge into one, Caledonian Thistle, later Inverness Caledonian Thistle, were created.